Ada-Developers-Academy/cs-fun-interview-practice/03/implement-arr-to-bst.checkpoint.md

 def arr_to_bst(arr):
     """
-    A function to create a balanced Binary Search Tree from the contents of the array.
+    A function to create a balanced Binary Search Tree from the contents of an array.

     Parameters:
     arr (list[int]): A list of sorted integers